 These top 6 senior management interview questions are suitable for these senior level roles:

-As a senior professional executive career coach & outplacement expert, you may feel out of practice when it comes to the executive or manager level job interview and are in need to look for the top interview questions for senior managers that are asked in an interview.
+You may feel a bit out of practice when it comes to the executive or manager level job interview and are in need of the top interview questions for senior managers that are asked in an interview?
 Perhaps you’re used to being on the other side of the desk and being the candidate comes as a new challenge to you?
 However, other companies work differently and you need to see the interview from another perspective before answering your own senior manager interview questions.

 You know that the key to a successful interview is the depth of preparation undertaken beforehand and you’ve no doubt polished your interviewing skills to be ready to answer some tough interview questions for executives.
 You must be seen as a high calibre candidate that stands out from the rest when answering senior level interview questions.
 But are you prepared for the truly tough interview questions to land a senior management or leadership role?